 How does the HU respond to the coronavirus?

 The coronavirus has a major impact on HU University of Applied Sciences Utrecht.
 As much as possible, we organise our education and research online and our business operations continue to work in accordance with RIVM guidelines.
+Wearing a mask is mandatory in all HU-buildings.
 An extensive FAQ about the coronavirus is available on the RIVM website.
 For travel advice, we refer to the Ministry of Foreign Affairs and Kingdom Relations.

 Where can I find more information?